Calendar of Events

 4:30pm every Tuesday and Friday

 Live guided tour of the East Tennessee night sky, in our full-dome Planetarium!
 Learn about important features of the day and night sky, locate the five northern constellations and the north star.
-Learn which stars, constellations, and planets are currently visible and how to spot them yourself.
+Learn which stars, constellations, and planets are currently visible.
 This show is always different!
 Tickets for this show are $2 (Free for members) and can be purchased at the front desk.
 Museum admission not required for the 4:30pm live star show.
 All ages welcome!

 The Muse Knoxville: Science and Art à la carte Fridays